-The dnf info package_name command is similar to the rpm -q --info package_name command, but provides as additional information the name of the DNF repository the RPM package was installed from (look for the From repo: line in the output).
+The dnf info package\name command is similar to the rpm -q --info package\name command, but provides as additional information the name of the DNF repository the RPM package was installed from (look for the From repo: line in the output).
+The dnf info command shows only the newest available package if there is a newer version available than the one installed.
+The dnf repoquery command can show all installed and available packages.